ethioeph/muse-soc-network/assignments/digital_mockup.md

 gh-repo: ethioeph/ethioeph.github.io/muse-soc-network
 ---

-The interactive prototype can be found [here](https://projects.invisionapp.com/prototype/cjof1i4ah00ojzz0134v6h7sg/play).
+The interactive prototype for The Gallery can be found [here](https://projects.invisionapp.com/prototype/cjof1i4ah00ojzz0134v6h7sg/play).
 The prototype overview and task walkthroughs using the prototype are highlighted below.

 # High Fidelity Prototype Overview